Wind-WindKids/winding/samples/sophieandwind/winter.md

 the_airport: spread, landscape-oriented
 --
 @left: page, text
-One afternoon, after camp, Wind led Sophie past the hangars at Reid–Hillview Airport.
+That afternoon, after camp, Wind led Sophie past the hangars at the airport.
 The air smelled of sun-warmed asphalt and avgas.

 @right: page, image
 Rows of small airplanes on the ramp.
 Wind walking ahead, Sophie following, both in light jackets.
 Beyond them, red-and-white windsock against a bright California winter sky.

+@comment: hidden
+Reid-Hillview Airport, San Jose, California.

 --
 the_egull: page, portrait-oriented, image